Our Vintage Wedding Directory - antique inspired dresses & gowns - Vintage wedding gowns - how you can wear antique

 www.thevintageweddingdresscompany.com

-Image: © DECADES 1950's inspired prom-dress wedding gown with structured draped bodice. £2,250 from The Vintage Wedding Dress Company
+Image: © DECADES 1960's inspired boat neck dress. £1,350 from the Vintage Wedding Dress Company